ian-shryock/behavior-prediction/README.md

 # behavior-prediction

-Welcome to the OSF landing page for what we have affectionately called the idiographic prediction project.
+Welcome to the GitHub landing page for what we (Josh Jackson and myself) have affectionately called the idiographic prediction project.

 Some key links: